2006 SUPER LATE MODEL RULES

 mounting devices are permitted.

-front track width to exceed the ninety inches maximum or rear track
+track width to exceed the ninety inches maximum or rear track to exceed

 Max tire hoop width is sixteen and three quarters inches